The Monterey Bay Aquarium

 Difficulties to be wary of include balancing cost and quality during digitization, content selection, and maintenance

-One example is Amazon— an online shopping catalog!
-By learning how organizations manage large collections of items we could translate these insights and apply them to designing a tool for managing artifacts!
+One example is Amazon— an online shopping catalog.
+By learning how organizations manage large collections of items, we translated and applied these insights to designing a novel tool for that helps the Monterey Bay Aquarium to track their artifacts!

 Company